Massive overhaul in progress -- watch this space.

 git pullwithin the folder in terminal.

-Direct download Click the green Clone or Download icon at the top of the GitHub repo to download a zip file.
-If doing so, you will need to download updates manually in the future.
+Click the green Clone or Download icon at the top of the GitHub repo to download a zip file.
+If you choose this option, you will need to download updates manually in the future.

 Install Pure Data